tidalu/Tour-of-web-Capabilities/web_capabilities_/th.md

         -- Lightning estimation
         -- Hit testing
     - It works with AR and VR , using devices or jsut a magic widow

+## Screen Wake Lock API

+    - It can make our screen visible all the time , disabling lock from OS